cpraveen/numa/simpson.md

 n, N = 2, 5
 test(a,b,f,Ie,n,N)
 ```
 The integrand is periodic and the error formula suggests that we should expect fast convergence.
 Trapezoid is more accurate than Simpson, compare the errors between them for $n=8,16$.
 Convergence rates are large, indicating exponential convergence.
+We will see later that for periodic functions, trapezoid method is the most accurate.
 :::